Altera reported better-than-expected first-quarter 2014 results

 independent Asian subcontractors.
 Altera sells its products through

-salesforce.
-It also sells to the original equipment manufacturers
+force.
+It also sells to the original equipment manufacturers (OEMs)

-In 2012, worldwide sales to distributors accounted for 71%.
+In FY13, worldwide sales to distributors accounted for 77%.
 The

-largest distributor was Arrow Electronics (ARW), which accounted
+largest distributor was Arrow Electronics Inc. (ARW), which

 Currently, the PLD market is duopolistic, dominated by Altera

-and Xilinx Inc. (XLNX).
-It also faces direct competition from
+and Xilinx Inc. It also faces direct competition from Lattice

 Altera Corp.
 (ALTR): Read the Full Research